 The biggest problem you face (other than your conscience…) is that the market is inundated with suppliers who have substantial packages on offer.
 Each of these companies will look to make guarantees on the validity and value of the information they are selling you.
 In amongst the black market traders, how can you be sure that what you are purchasing will be right for your business, and that the people you target won’t just feel abused.

 The key is to develop a strategy.
 To do this takes several steps but is definitely a worthwhile exercise.
 If you can ensure that your money is being invested in the right way, and that you prevent people from getting annoyed, then it can be a magical tool.

-Dedicate a budget.
 If you intend to buy data, then you must set aside an appropriate budget.
-Rather than just putting the task under the generic title of ‘marketing’, really try and understand what you want your ROI to be and how much you need to spend to achieve it.
+Rather than just putting the task under the generic title of ‘marketing’, you should really try and understand what you want your ROI to be and how much you need to spend to achieve it.
 It is easy to get out of hand with buying data, so if you have a specific budget in mind, it enables you to negotiate without worrying about overspending.
-Being this restrictive also helps with Step 1, as you will just target the right people.
+Being this restrictive will also help with selecting your audience, as you will just target the right people.

 On the other hand, with an industry specific provider, you may just get the same package as all of your competitors and not something tailored to you, something a more general provider would offer.
 Always ask for a proof of concept to validate the data quality too.
 You can then analyse their track record and make a more informed decision.